Reducing harm for people with chronic pain by reducing the prescribing of opioids

 Working in partnership with people living with chronic pain

-We facilitated an experience-based co-design (EBCD) project using the Point of Care Foundation methodology.
-The aim of the EBCD project was to improve chronic pain management by bringing patients and staff lived and learnt experiences together to prioritise and co-design solutions as equal partners.
+We facilitated an experience-based co-design project using the Point of Care Foundation methodology.
+The aim of the project was to improve chronic pain management by bringing patients and staff lived and learnt experiences together to prioritise and co-design solutions as equal partners.
 Please click here to find out more.

 Find out more